nielsdehaan1977/Fintech_Module5/README.md

 #### Step3: Get the Alpaca API and Secret Keys

-You need to generate your API credentials from the Alpaca API.
+You need to generate API credentials from the Alpaca API.
 To create an account, enter an email address, create a 12-character password, and then click “Sign up for free.”
 You’ll receive an email to verify the address before you can continue.
 Once you verify your email address, the "Welcome to Alpaca” page displays.
 Click the “Go to Paper Account” link.
 In the “Your API Keys” area, click the View button.
 Then click “Generate API Keys.”
 This generates two keys: the API Key ID and a secret key.
 You can put both keys in the SAMPLE.env file in the repository and change the name to .env (remove "Sample" from file name).
 Please note that the .env file needs to be in the same folder as the jupyter notebook file to work properly.